The 20 Best Biliary Atresia Doctors Near Me in Michigan, US

 Accepting New Patients

-Elliot Pennington is a General Surgeon in Grand Rapids, Michigan.
-Dr. Pennington has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
-His top areas of expertise are Infantile Pyloric Stenosis, Retroperitoneal Inflammation, Omphalomesenteric Cyst, and Lump in the Abdomen.
+Elliot Pennington is a General Surgeon practicing medicine in Grand Rapids, Michigan.
+He has been practicing medicine for over 17 years.
+Dr. Pennington is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Infantile Pyloric Stenosis, Retroperitoneal Inflammation, Omphalomesenteric Cyst, and Meckel's Diverticulum.
+Dr. Pennington is board certified in American Board Of Surgery and American Board Of Surgery.
 Dr. Pennington is currently accepting new patients.

 Experienced in Biliary Atresia